funkyfisch/arduino-knock-detector/README.md

  - Exchange the "silence timeout" algorithm to a logic check
  - where a value followed by a bigger value is treated as a separate signal
  - Handle micros() reset to 0
+ - Handle AnalogRead sampling to avoid issues on ESP8266/NodeMCU

 ### CI
  - Add merge job on circle CI